Clark Gable: 1930–1935: Early success

-1936–1938: Spencer Tracy collaborations
+1936–1939: Tracy collaborations and Gone with the Wind

 Gable made three pictures with Spencer Tracy, which boosted Tracy's career and permanently cemented them in the public mind as a team.
-San Francisco (1936), with Jeannette MacDonald, featured Tracy for only 17 minutes in an Oscar-nominated portrayal of a Catholic priest who knocks Gable down in a boxing ring.
+San Francisco (1936), with Jeanette MacDonald, featured Tracy for only 17 minutes in an Oscar-nominated portrayal of a Catholic priest who knocks Gable down in a boxing ring.
 The film was a box office hit and remains the third-highest-grossing film of Gable's career.
 Their next film together was the Academy Award–nominated box office success Test Pilot (1938), with Myrna Loy, who made seven pictures with Gable.
 He plays Jim Lane, the test pilot of the title; Tracy is his sidekick mechanic, Gunner Morse.

 For their final film, 1940's Boom Town, Tracy would play a larger role, with billing directly under Gable and above Claudette Colbert and Hedy Lamarr.
 The picture, a lavish epic about two oil wildcatters who become partners then rivals, was a box office success, earning $5 million.
 Gable and Tracy were off-screen friends; Tracy was one of the few Hollywood industry luminaries who attended Lombard's private funeral.
 After Boom Town no more Gable-Tracy partnerships were possible; Tracy's success led to a new contract and both stars had conflicting stipulations requiring top billing in MGM movie credits and on promotional posters.